Coraddi: Circulation

-The Coraddi is published biannually, producing one edition each April and November.
+The Coraddi is published biannually, producing one edition each Spring and Fall.

-The Coraddi accepts submissions from current students, alumni, and faculty/staff, as long as the submission is a maximum of 15 pages.
+The Coraddi accepts submissions from current students, alumni, and faculty/staff, according to guidelines available on their website and social media pages.

 Awards

 The Coraddi has received The Printing Industries of America's Certificate of Merit in 1983 and 1987.

 Artwork

 The Coraddi accepts a variety of art mediums including, but not limited to, painting, sculptures, digital works, and more.